Bastia © Miguel2b

 Situated in the northeast of Corsica, Bastia is the island's major commercial centre.
-Despite this the old town has retained its charms as a holiday destination; and opulent Baroque churches and crumbling pastel houses line the maze of tightly packed streets and alleyways.
+Despite this the old town has retained its charms as a holiday destination, with opulent Baroque churches and crumbling pastel houses lining the maze of tightly packed streets and alleyways.
 The Vieux Port is the most photogenic part of town, where old houses tower above the harbour and the reflections from colourful fishing vessels ripple on the water.
 The citadel perched high on the headland of Bastia dominates the other side.
-The Bastia harbour comes alive in the evening when tourists on holiday here fill the waterside bars and restaurants.
+The Bastia harbour comes alive in the evening when tourists and locals fill the waterside bars and restaurants.
 The pebble beaches below Bastia town tend to be very crowded in summer and sun seekers are advised to head further south where a sandy shore extends for miles down the east coast of the island.
-There are some lovely walking trails in the area and it is also delightful to explore by train; there are numerous routes which will allow you to tour the surrounding countryside and watch the beautiful scenery slide by.
+There are some lovely walking trails in the area and it is also delightful to explore by train.
 There are also lots of ferries and boats available to head out into the bay.